How is Sexual Orientation Defined?

 What is Sexual Orientation Harassment?

-In Wisconsin, you cannot be harassed at work because of your sexual orientation.
-Sexual orientation harassment occurs when offensive comments are being made by someone in the workplace about your actual or perceived sexual orientation.
-Sexual orientation harassment is illegal when it is so frequent or severe that it creates a hostile work environment.
+In Wisconsin, the law prohibits harassment because of an individual’s sexual orientation.
+Sexual orientation harassment occurs when offensive comments are being made by someone in the workplace about another employee’s actual or perceived sexual orientation.
+Sexual orientation harassment can become unlawful when it is so frequent or severe that it creates a hostile work environment.
 This means the behavior must be more than a few isolated incidents or comments.
-It must be a pattern of abuse, based on actual or assumed sexual orientation, severe enough to interfere with your work.
+It must be a pattern of abuse, based on actual or assumed sexual orientation, severe enough to interfere with an employee’s work.

 Who Can Be the Harasser?

 Everyone.
-The harasser can be your supervisor or boss, a supervisor or boss from another department, your co-worker, or even someone who does not work for your company.
-It is still harassment if a client, customer, or vendor, who spends time at your workplace, is the one making offensive, disrespectful, or hurtful comments about your sexual orientation.
+The harasser can be a supervisor or boss, a supervisor or boss from another department, a co-worker, or even someone who does not work for the company.
+It is still harassment if a client, customer, or vendor who spends time at the workplace is the one making offensive, disrespectful, or hurtful comments about an employee’s sexual orientation.
+Employer knowledge is often key in these types of cases.